IHG Rewards review: Everything you need to know

 - No foreign transaction fees

-This card is affected by the Chase 5/24 rule, which means if you’ve opened 5 or more credit cards from any bank (excluding certain business cards) in the past 24 months, you won’t be approved.
-If you’re new to miles and points or are below 5/24, I suggest you skip this card and apply for more valuable Chase credit cards first.
+This card is affected by the Chase 5/24 rule, which means if you’ve opened five or more credit cards from any bank (excluding certain business cards) in the past 24 months, you won’t be approved.
+If you’re new to miles and points or are below 5/24, you’ll have to weigh this increased offer against many of the other best Chase credit cards.

-As an added bonus, IHG Premier card holders get a 20% discount when they purchase points and pay with their IHG credit card.
+Also consider that Chase IHG Premier cardholders get a 20% discount when they purchase points and pay with their IHG credit card.
 However, this perk does not stack with IHG points sales.

-If you’re short on points, running out of time and buying points (see above) isn’t an option for you, you might consider transferring Chase Ultimate Rewards points to IHG.
-IHG uses a very inflated award chart, with the most expensive hotels pricing out at 70,000 points per night.
-Still, Chase points only transfer at a 1:1 ratio, the same as Hyatt where the top tier costs half as much.
+IHG is a Chase transfer partner.
+If you’re short on points, and running out of time and buying points isn’t an option for you, you might consider transferring Chase Ultimate Rewards points to IHG.
+IHG uses a very inflated award chart, with the most expensive hotels pricing out at 70,000-100,000 points per night.
+Still, Chase points only transfer at a 1:1 ratio, the same as Hyatt where the top tier costs one-third as much.

 I can’t think of a single scenario where this would be a good use of your Chase points, unless you need a few points to top off your account.
 But it’s worth knowing all of your options.